 Do not blame, criticize or humiliate your loved one in counseling.
 Simply say what it has been like for you.

 Do not be surprised if your loved one says that things you are doing are contributing to their addiction.
 Try to listen with an open mind.

 If you want them to change, you will probably have to change too, even if you don’t have an addiction.
 If you show you are willing to try, your loved one will be more likely to try as well.

 Respect their privacy in everyday life.
 Do not inform friends, family or others about your loved one’s treatment.

 Respect their privacy in therapy.
 If they don’t want to talk about it, don’t push for them to tell you what happened.

 There are many different approaches to the challenge of how to help addicts, but remember, change does not happen overnight.

 Where do calls go?

-Calls to any general helpline (non-facility specific 1-8XX numbers) for your visit will be answered by ARK Behavioral Health, a paid advertiser on PalmPartners.com.
+Calls to any general helpline (non-facility specific 1-8XX numbers) for your visit will be answered by a licensed drug and alcohol rehab facility, a paid advertiser on PalmPartners.com.